finbourne/lusid-sdk-csharp-preview/sdk/docs/ComplexMarketDataApi.md

             try
             {
-                // [EARLY ACCESS] UpsertComplexMarketData: Upsert a set of complex market data items.
+                // UpsertComplexMarketData: Upsert a set of complex market data items.
 This creates or updates the data in Lusid.
                 UpsertStructuredDataResponse result = apiInstance.UpsertComplexMarketData(scope, requestBody);
                 Debug.WriteLine(result);
             }